 Reaffirming or surrendering secured debts: For debts with collateral, like car loans or your mortgage, you must decide on whether you would like to surrender that collateral or reaffirm the debt by agreeing with the creditor that you will pay off your debt and, in exchange, keep your collateral.
 If you choose to surrender your collateral, the debt will be discharged.

-Chapter 7 Exemptions
+Chapter 7 Exemptions in Florida

 The U.S. Bankruptcy Code provide exemptions which allow you to retain assets and property after filing for Chapter 7 bankruptcy in FL.
 You keep your retirement savings, the equity built up from your home, and $1,000 in personal property.
 While the goal is to make assets exempt, any assets beyond the exemptions may be sold to pay creditors.